apache/causeway-site/content/applib-guide/domain-services/how-to-09-020-How-to-write-a-typical-domain-service.md

         public void sendEmail(String to, String from, String subject, String body);
         public void forwardEmail(String to, String from, String subject, String body);
     }

+### The getId() method

+Optionally, a service may provide a `getId()` method:

+    public String getId()

+This method returns a logical identifier for a service, independent of its implementation.
+Currently it used only by perspectives, providing a label by which to record the services that are available for a current user's profile. <!--See ? for more about profiles and perspectives.-->